-Language modules are designed to provide students with the advantage of a foreign language while doing business in foreign countries.
-At Wittenborg, students have the opportunity to follow foreign languages at beginner and intermediate levels.
+Language modules are designed to provide students with the experience of using the advantage of a language in doing business in foreign countries.
+At Wittenborg students have the opportunity to follow foreign languages at beginner and intermediate levels.

 In addition to the normal language modules, twice a year students have the possibility to attend Dutch Intensive Weeks (Beginner or Intermediate).
+If a student attends Dutch Intensive Week and passes the exam, then one project week can be acquitted for this student.

-Students can choose from the following foreign languages: Dutch, Spanish, German, French, Italian, Chinese, and Russian.
+Students can choose from the following foreign languages: Dutch, Spanish, German, French, Italian, Chinese and Russian.
 For an elective language module to proceed, a minimum of 5 participants is required.

-NOTE: At Wittenborg, English is not seen as a 2nd Foreign Language.
+NOTE: English is not seen as a 2nd Foreign Language.